aerni/statamic-font-awesome/README.md

 {{ font_awesome:kit }}
 ```

 You may use a different Kit in your template using the `token` parameter.
-This comes in handy if you want to use an `SVG` Kit in your template but are using a `Web Font` Kit for your Fieldtype due to performance issues.

 ```html
 {{ font_awesome:kit token="f481b75381" }}